All the ‘need-to-know before you go’ information can be found here below.

 Everyone is welcome to come and get involved in the Innovation Festival.

-If you are aged between 16-18 years old, then you can register to take part in the main festival and attend one of our sprints (link to page).
+If you are aged between 16-18 years old, then you can register to take part in the main festival and attend one of our sprints.
 Individuals must have an accompanying adult attend the event with them for the duration of the visit.
 We will contact any registered under 18s prior to coming onsite to complete the relevant work experience and photo consent forms.

 Any other questions?